About the project

 Communication & Updates

-A postcard will be sent to homeowners whose property will be affected by the current project.
-Future updates will be posted in TownSq.
 A group has been created in TownSq which includes all affected homeowners.
 We will post timely updates to that group and post general updates to the entire community periodically.
 Homeowners wishing to stay informed should sign up for TownSq.
 Learn more about Townsq and how to sign up.